By Rev. Kinrei Bassis

 “In the mind of the Bosatsu who is truly one with Wisdom Great, the obstacles dissolve…”

 With our reflective awareness of our life, we can gain the wisdom that allows us to see the fundamental unreality of all our fears and desires.
 Nothing stands between us and the Buddha Heart except our clinging to what we want and what we fear.
-With reflection, we can gain knowledge of each way we are making ourselves suffer and learning what we need to do so that we can free ourselves from the knots of karma that we have entangled ourselves.
+With reflection, we can gain knowledge of each way we are making ourselves suffer and learn what we need to do so that we can free ourselves from the knots of karma that we have entangled ourselves.
 Each time we learn how to let go of something we have been grasping, we are taking another step forward on the path to Buddhahood.